eocello10/shopping-cart-project/README.md

 - You need to keep running total within loop  - To do this define variable (i.e. total_price) above loop and within loop.
 After we find matching product we can accumulate value of total price and keep adding product price to total until user selects done
 #Code:
-for Selected_ID in selected_ids:
+- for Selected_ID in selected_ids:
     matching_products  = [p for p in products if str(p["id"]) == str(Selected_ID)]
     matching_product = matching_products[0]
     total_price = total_price + matching_product ["price"]
     print("... " + matching_product["name"] + " " + str('${:,.2f}'.format(matching_product["price"])))

--Prices - Subtotal, Tax, and Total - Need to format using '${:,.2f}'.format'
+- Prices - Subtotal, Tax, and Total - Need to format using '${:,.2f}'.format'
     - Subtotal = sum of the total prices of the products
     - Tax = (total_price*.0875)
     - Total = Subtotal + Tax